ObsceneGiraffe/hullatodo/hullatodo_txt/README.md

 # Running the tests

 The two implementations have been implemented in terms of features so that they can both use the same test suite.

-> :warning: Running without a feature will result in the tests failing.

 To run the Pest parser version:

 ```zsh